What is Compression Molding?

 This allows you to create an incredibly colorful, aesthetically pleasing product.
 Manufacturers usually have these ready colors to mix for you.
 This can be through dry pigment mixing, where plastic resins mix with dry pigment powder.
 This mixture happens in the hopper.

-There’s also the option of solvent coloring.
+There’s also the option of solvent dye.
 This is a mixture of pigment oil with solvent.
 You spray this over pellets with no color.
 This coating happens before the injection.

 Has Low Labor Costs